Win Tickets To Lake Compounce Holiday Lights

 Open Fridays, Saturdays, and Sundays from November 24th to December 30th.

-Listen for your chance to call-in this week with Mike Kelley starting at 10am.
-When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to Lake Compounce Holiday Lights!
+Listen for your chance to call-in this week with Mike Kelley AND Gina J. When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to Lake Compounce Holiday Lights!